Data Visualization App Development Costs

 1. Storytelling dataviz apps, typically focused on a narrative, aimed at educating and raising awareness around the most important findings or insights in a dataset.
 These often come in the form of web-based, linear scrollytelling experiences.

 2. Data exploration apps focus on flexibility, helping audiences use dataset(s) to answer a potentially infinite, long-tail of questions.
-This turns dense data into an resource that non-savvy consumers can use for general reference, or very advanced users can use for complex analysis.
-These are typically web-based and let users slice, dice and visualize data in a variety of ways.
+This turns dense data into a resource that non-savvy consumers can use for general reference, or very advanced users can use for complex analysis.
+These are typically web-based and let users slice, dice, and visualize data in a variety of ways.

 3. Calculators and simulators help audiences “experience” datasets or complex models.
 This approach is particularly valuable when helping users make analytically difficult decisions or understand complicated social or natural phenomena.